-Za’atar is primarily made from a mixture of toasted sesame seeds, dried thyme, oregano, marjoram, and often sumac, along with salt.
+Za atar seasoning is primarily made from a mixture of lightly toasted sesame seeds, dried thyme, oregano, marjoram, and often sumac, along with salt.
 Some variations include roasted flour and mint, and there are variations depending on the region and the spice maker.

 How Do You Pronounce Za'atar?

 You can often find za’atar spice in stores, but in case you cannot, here are a number of alternatives: